zkoss-demo/za11y-demo/README.md

 # ZA11Y (ZK-Accessibility) Demo

+(_This demo is based on a preview version, feedback is welcome and will be considered in future improvements)._

 A demo project for selected accessibility features and patterns since zk 9.5.0 (provided in za11y.jar and the wcag/_c themes).